Roasio2370/4-bit-processor/README.md

 It’s a 4-bit processor with a 4-bit DATA bus and a 12-bit ADDRESS(up to 4k-nibbles) bus and an instruction set of 16 instructions.

+#INSTRUCTION SET
-# HEX Op Bin OperationDescription
+HEX Op Bin OperationDescription

 0 0000 NOP Do nothing